toplenboren/simple-git-hooks/README.md

 # simple-pre-commit

-A simple tool, that let you set command from `package.json` as a pre-commit hook
+A tool, that let you set any command from `package.json` as a pre-commit hook

 ## Why?